By a Broken Rites researcher

 Since 1993, Broken Rites has been doing research about how Melbourne's Catholic bishops harboured a number of sexually-abusive priests.
 In the mid-1990s, Broken Rites began exposing these priests.
 Now some of these priests, from the Broken Rites list, are being investigated by Australia's national child-abuse Royal Commission.
-The Commission is asking ask Melbourne's former archbishop George Pell about some of these priests when it is questioning him (by video-link from Rome) this week.
+The Royal Commission is examining what Cardinal George Pell knew about these priests when he was a member of the church leadership in Melbourne from 1987 to 2001.
 This article points you to the original Broken Rites research about each of these priests.
+(By a Broken Rites researcher.)

 Here are some of the names from the Broken Rites list (to read a Broken Rites article on each priest, you can click on any of the following names).